yyu233/doctor-ai/README.md

-# paco
+# Doctor AI
 For Lighspeed Gen AI Hackathon.
 A guardian for the patient.

-Pull this docker image:
+Pull this docker image from docker hub:
 ```
 yalex778/can_rise_paco_ubuntu_dev:latest
 ```